 “…I felt the timing was right and that God had lined things up for me to start homeschooling [Austin] and it was amazing to see the results.
 We use Switched On Schoolhouse from AOP.com which is an amazing, at-your-own-pace Christian program.
 We use the pc software version vs. the workbooks because it just works better for him.

-Homeschooling is a very large topic and we could spend several hours talking about that subject alone but just know that if you’re feeling lead to give it a try, that’s probably a sign that you’re ready.
-It’s natural to feel overwhelmed but the truth is that you homeschooled your child for six to seven years before you sent them off to public school.
+Homeschooling is a very large topic and we could spend several hours talking about that subject alone.
+Just know that if you’re feeling lead to give it a try, that’s probably a sign that you’re ready.
+It’s natural to feel overwhelmed.
+But the truth is that you homeschooled your child for six to seven years before you sent them off to public school.

-Remember that homeschooling is NOT (unless you want it to be) public school at home – it’s its own animal and you can make it whatever your child needs it to be.
+Remember that homeschooling is NOT (unless you want it to be) public school at home.
+Homescholing is its own animal and you can make it whatever your child needs it to be.